UIKit0/pmk/Docs/Platform.md

 # Platform Independence
 PMK is written in a platform agnostic manner.
 This enables it to (in theory) be compiled for many diverse platforms, relying only on a few platform-specific functions to enable it to interact with the hardware.

-To make this entire system actually work, the kernel exports a set of functions that platform modules are expected to implement.
+To make this entire system actually work, the kernel exports a set of functions that platform modules (analogous to a HAL, or Hardware Abstraction Layer) are expected to implement.
 These functions can be grouped into several major categories:

 * Platform initialization
 * Context switching
 * Physical Memory Manager (PM)
 * Interrupt Management
 * Bootup Console
+* Basic I/O Routines

 ## Platform Initialization
 Platform initialization is heavily dependent on both the hardware platform, as well as the manner in which the kernel is loaded.
 This removes the requirement to use a specific bootloader, as the platform module can dictate the manner in which the kernel is loaded, and deal with these specifies to set up a consistent environment.